 Categorized quotes on Church authority, with some commentary

-The raison d’être of papal and ecclesial authority
+The raison d’être of Papal authority

 “But the power to remit which Christ gave Peter by a privilege has as its object matters relevant to the kingdom of heaven.”
 (Cajetan 2011, 58)